SimpliRF/gnuradio_llm/README.md

 # GNU Radio Large Language Model (LLM)

-This project provides an LLM pipeline for quickly adding examples and re-tune the foundation model of choice using LoRA (Low-Rank Adaption of LLMs).
+This project provides an LLM pipeline for quickly adding examples and re-tune the foundation model of choice using LoRA (Low-Rank Adaptation of LLMs).

 The project also includes a dataset logger for GNU Radio Companion (GRC) for emitting history-style training examples.
 GRC is often used for